emilydolson/D3-visualising-data/10-d3update.md

 > ## We have used some special objects given to us by the browser {.callout}
 > * document.x - selecting things within the page (getElementById)
 > * console.x - interact with the browser's console (log)
 > * event.x - only interesting in the scope of an event like "mouseover", "mousemove", "keydown".
 Returns information about the event (pageX - where on the page did this event occur?).

-Like any programming language, JavaScript can also be used to evaluate summary statistics of our data.
-As an example, let's compute the mean life expectancy and income for the different regions.

 > # ...style! {.challenge}
 > Add axis labels and make the fonts pretty.